Herpes simplex labialis B00.1

 This section has been translated automatically.

-Systemically, the treatment with lysine, an amino acid, in the acute case has 3000 mg / day.
-The amino acid lysine in a dose of 3 x 500-1000 mg / day leads to faster relief until healing of acute herpes simplex.
+Systemic treatment with lysine, an amino acid, 3000 mg/day in acute cases has proven effective.
+The amino acid lysine in a dose of 3 x 500-1000 mg / day leads to faster relief until the acute herpes simplex heals.
 Commercial preparation for dietary treatment: Lyranda® chewable tablets.
-Besides L-lysine, they contain zinc, selenium, vitamins and bioflavonoids.
-Recommended dosage until healing is 3 chewable tablets / day.
-Furthermore, there are Lysine 500 and A Vitale L Lysine 750 Tbl.
+In addition to L-lysine, these also contain zinc, selenium, vitamins and bioflavonoids.
+Recommended dosage is 3 chewable tablets/day until healing.
+There are also Lysine 500 and A Vitale L Lysine 750 Tbl.

-Lysine probably displaces arginine, which is necessary for the growth of herpes viruses, from the binding site.
-It makes sense to avoid foods rich in arginine such as chocolate, nuts, wheat and oats in case of cold sores.
+Lysine presumably displaces arginine, which is necessary for the growth of herpes viruses, from the binding site.
+It makes sense to avoid arginine-rich foods such as chocolate, nuts, wheat and oats in the case of cold sores.

-Local additional therapy with lemon balm leaves (Lomaherpan® cream), applied 4 x / day at the beginning, then 2-4 x daily.
-Also suitable for prophylaxis and care - here there is a combination of lemon balm leaves with additional sun protection factor 30 (Lomaprotect ®).
+Additional local therapy with lemon balm leaves (Lomaherpan® cream), initially applied 4 x / day, then 2-4 x daily.
+Also suitable for prophylaxis and care - here there is a combination of lemon balm leaves with additional sun protection factor 30 (Lomaprotect ®)

-Furthermore, tannin drugs, sage leaves in combination with rhubarb root (Rhei radix) (Pyralvex ®) are used for brushing, In the study by Saller R. et al showed an equivalent effect to aciclovir with fewer study dropouts.
+Furthermore, tanning agents, sage leaves in combination with rhubarb root (Rhei radix) (Pyralvex®) are used for brushing.
+The study by Saller R. et al showed an equivalent effect to acyclovir with fewer dropouts.

-Furthermore, propolis (Propolisept®lip cream) and purple coneflower (Echinaceae purpureae herba) (Echinacin® Ointment Madaus, Echinacin® Lipstick care + sun) are used.
+Propolis (Propolisept®Lip Cream) and purple coneflower (Echinaceae purpureae herba) (Echinacin® Madaus Ointment, Echinacin® Lipstick care + sun) are also used.

 Note(s)